Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangled Foams

-Furthermore, the two maps between solutions of the KV problem and homomorphic expansions for $\wTFo$ defined in the last two paragraphs are obviously inverses of each other, and hence they provide a bijection between these sets as stated.
+Furthermore, these maps between solutions of the KV problem and nv-small homomorphic expansions for $\wTF$ with $W=1$ are obviously inverses of each other, and hence they provide a bijection between these sets as stated.